IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-videoindexer-account-signup-v2.md

 ---
-    pagetitle: "Sign up and sign in to Video Indexer"
+   title:  "Sign up and sign in to Video Indexer"
     description: "Apollo migrated file - Sign up and sign in to Video Indexer" ms.author: inhenkel"t-reutam"
     articleid: "apollo-mediaservices-videoindexer-account-signup"